Overview

 1

-Students cannot double count any CIM courses from the Interactive Media minor towards the Interactive Media major and/or minor or the Game Design minor.
+Students cannot double count any CIM courses from the Interactive Media minor towards the Interactive Media major and/or any of the other minors that are under the Interactive Media department.

 2